 The first book by John Piper, God’s Passion for His Glory: Living the Vision of Jonathan Edwards is a two part book.
 The first part of the book tells Piper’s Introduction to Edwards, gives a biographical sketch and discusses his four most important works.
 The second part of the book is the complete text of Edwards’ sermon on The End for Which God Created the World.

 The primary focus of the book is the glory of God.
 Living for His glory, preaching His glory, and understanding that everything is about and for the glory of God.
-When can get so caught up in our own lives, watching sports, taking care of things, even just checking church off the list that we forget about the glory of God.
+We can get so caught up in our own lives, watching sports, taking care of things, even just checking church off the list that we forget about the glory of God.
 Piper’s story and Edwards’ sermon is a wakeup call to all of us to be reintroduced to the truth of the glory of God.

 That brings me to the second book, Ashamed of the Gospel: When the Church Looks Like the World by John MacArthur.
 Now before you dismiss the book based on the recent dust up, don’t.
 This book is based from the life of Charles Spurgeon during the Down-Grade Controversy.
 What was the Down-Grade Controversy?
 It was during the later part of Spurgeon’s life when he stood basically alone against the shifting tide in the church of being more about plays and self help than solid Bible teaching.
 Spurgeon has much to teach us about what it means to live the Christian life and be part of a congregation that doesn’t water down or change the gospel.
 Regardless of your feelings toward John MacArthur, pick up the book and learn from the wisdom of the great prince of preachers, Charles Haddon Spurgeon.